MR-SS/challenge/README.md

 Here, the main vulnerabillity is race condition.
 I make a file called `race_condition.py`. the hole point is db make a condition to check if user used a coupen before or not and after that make an insert query in that db.
 I test it in **sqlite** and in 10 parallel requests I got 8 race condition. interesting, isn't it?? as it where told in the challenge's doc, I have to use a production database.
 I used postgresql as my db. then I lunched my postgres in docker and tried to attack it and send a bunch of requests in parallel to it but the attack was not successful. just one row created in db (I make a user_transaction table to check if user have a submitted coupon or not).
 So, I set the sleep to 0.002 secounds to make a delay in data base query. now what?? as a resault, I have 2 row created in 200 requests so here, the attack was successful.

+### User guide :
+For tasting race conditions.first need to open  web docker container  And after that run race_condition.py